- 1 week pregnant

 How big is your baby at 38 weeks pregnant?

-Your baby is as big as a bunch of leeks or a winter melon!
+Your baby is as big as a bunch of leeks or Swiss chard!
 They will be around 19-20 inches long and weigh between 6-7 lbs on average.

 Pregnancy week 38 fetal development